saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

     * `final_cost`: The minimum cost function value achieved by the QAOA optimization for this specific hyperparameter set.
 A lower cost indicates better optimization performance in terms of the QUBO objective.
     * `best_bitstring`: The binary string (e.g., '01101') that represents the asset selection found among the sampled solutions for this hyperparameter set, which yielded the highest Sharpe Ratio *and* satisfied the `K_target_assets` cardinality constraint.
     * `best_sharpe`, `best_return`, `best_risk`: The annualized Sharpe Ratio, annualized return, and annualized standard deviation (risk) calculated for the portfolio corresponding to the `best_bitstring`.
 These are the ultimate financial performance indicators.
     * `best_weights`: The allocated weights for each asset in this portfolio.
+    * `cost_history`: The list of cost values over optimization steps for the best QAOA run within this hyperparameter set.
+    * `best_params`: The optimized gamma and beta angles for the best QAOA run within this hyperparameter set.
     This table allows for granular comparison across different tuning configurations.

 3.  **Overall Best QAOA Portfolio:**
     Following the completion of the full hyperparameter tuning, the `tuning_df` is filtered to exclude invalid portfolios (those not meeting constraints) and then sorted by Sharpe Ratio.
 The entry with the **highest `best_sharpe`** is identified as the "Overall Best QAOA Portfolio."
 This represents the most financially attractive portfolio discovered within the entire hyperparameter search space.
 Its specific hyperparameters, selected assets, and detailed performance metrics are then printed.

+4.  **QUBO Matrix (Q) and Cost Hamiltonian (H_cost) for Overall Best QAOA Portfolio:**
+    For the overall best QAOA portfolio, the corresponding QUBO matrix and its mapped Cost Hamiltonian are explicitly recalculated and printed.
+This provides a direct view of the specific optimization problem instance that QAOA successfully solved.

+5.  **QAOA Optimization Cost History for Overall Best QAOA Portfolio:**
+    A dedicated plot shows the convergence of the cost function over optimization steps for the QAOA run that yielded the overall best portfolio.
+This visualizes the optimization process and how the cost was minimized.

-4.  **Optimal Portfolio Weights (QAOA Result - Table & Chart):**
+6.  **Optimal Portfolio Weights (QAOA Result - Table & Chart):**
     * **Table:** A clear tabular display lists each asset and its corresponding optimal weight as determined by the best QAOA portfolio.
 Due to the binary selection nature and equal weighting among selected assets in this model, weights will typically be $1/K$ for selected assets and $0$ for unselected ones.
     * **Bar Chart:** A visual bar chart graphically represents these optimal weights.
 This provides an intuitive understanding of the asset allocation strategy recommended by the quantum approach, making it easy to see which assets are included and their proportional contribution.

+7.  **Detailed Evaluation of Top Bitstrings from Final Sampling:**
+    A table is presented showing the top most frequently sampled bitstrings from the `qaoa_sampling_circuit_final` (which uses `10000` shots).
+For each of these bitstrings, its corresponding assets, number of assets, return, risk, and Sharpe Ratio are calculated and displayed.
+This offers a deeper dive into the solutions that the quantum state favors, beyond just the single best one.

-5.  **Bitstring Distribution Plot:**
+8.  **Bitstring Distribution Plot (Full Shots):**
-    This bar chart visualizes the empirical probability distribution of bitstrings sampled from the final quantum state of the QAOA circuit, specifically using the optimal parameters found for the "Overall Best QAOA Portfolio."
+    This bar chart visualizes the empirical probability distribution of bitstrings sampled from the final quantum state of the QAOA circuit, specifically using the optimal parameters found for the "Overall Best QAOA Portfolio" and a high number of shots (`10000`).
+This plot provides a statistically robust insight into the "quantum solution space" and the algorithm's convergence characteristics, showing which asset combinations are most probable.
-    * Each bar represents a unique bitstring (an asset combination).
-    * The height of the bar indicates the frequency (or empirical probability) of that bitstring being measured over `dev.shots` repetitions.
-    * Ideally, the bitstring corresponding to the true optimal portfolio should have the highest frequency, demonstrating that the QAOA successfully amplified its probability amplitude during the quantum evolution.
-This plot provides insight into the "quantum solution space" and the algorithm's convergence characteristics.

-6.  **Portfolio Performance Comparison (Classical vs. QAOA):**
+9.  **Portfolio Performance Comparison (Classical vs. QAOA):**
     A concise comparison table provides a side-by-side view of the key financial performance metrics (Annualized Return, Annualized Risk, Sharpe Ratio) for both the `Classical Min Variance` portfolio and the `QAOA Portfolio`.
 This table is the culminating point of the analysis, offering a direct, quantitative comparison that highlights:
     * Whether the quantum approach achieved superior risk-adjusted returns (a higher Sharpe Ratio).
     * How it balanced return generation against risk minimization compared to a purely risk-focused classical strategy.